withWindllc/LinkedIn-Project/README.md

 > Careful now...
 Or you'll drown.

-ps : No real plans to organize and sort this project, but feel to fanaggle the bombs that WILL be dropped as I take to *click, click deleting and digitally disseminating* this **#TRUTHcausation** I hold near and dear. 😉
+ps : No real plans to organize and sort this project, but feel to to fanaggle the failures and bombs that WILL continue to be dropped while *click, click deleting* and *digitally disseminating* this **#TRUTHcausation** I hold near and dear. 😉